ClearEyesFullHearts/mft/README.md

 # Services:
 ## ./front
 Vue.JS website which is also the entry point of the REST API located in ./apps/rest-api through the /api endpoint.
+## ./apps/config-handler
+Simple API Gateway service that serves the config for all services.
 ## ./apps/rest-api
 API Gateway service, each base endpoint is described in its own Swagger file, used to validate and route requests to their own controller, using [swagger-tools](https://www.npmjs.com/package/swagger-tools).
 Using [asyncapi-pub-middleware](https://www.npmjs.com/package/asyncapi-pub-middleware) it triggers asynchronous events to the other services (RabbitMQ or Kafka) described in the [AsyncAPI](https://www.asyncapi.com/docs/reference/specification/v2.6.0) spec file ./apps/mft.yaml.